Tips for writing great dialog

 Does your reader really need you to tell them that Fred is announcing?
 No. The exclamation point gives the clue.

-Granted, sometimes yelled, cried out, or whispered, are totally appropriate.
+Granted, sometimes yelled, cried out, or whispered are totally appropriate.
 The key is to use these sparingly, though.
-This isn’t a case of too much of a good thing, it’s a case of a not good thing that is used too much.
-It’s also important that you avoid using 'said' too often.
+This isn’t a case of too much of a good thing, it’s a case of a not-good thing that is used too much.
+It’s also important that you avoid using said too often.

 “I don’t care!” said Sheila.